 School: Rising senior at Bethesda-Chevy Chase High School

 Favorite Place to Write: “I like to write in my room after I’ve cleaned it.
 I keep my window open and turn on the Christmas lights I have strung up.
 I find it to be very peaceful and easy to place myself wherever the story is set.”

 Favorite author: “I love reading graphic novels and comic books, and I love the work of Richard Kirkman.
 I love his style of bringing characters to life mixed with art.”

-How she got the idea for this story: “I’m not sure where I got the idea for this—I wrote it specifically for the Strange Day Books Eyelands 2018 summer writing competition and wrote it with the theme ‘Luggage’ in mind.”
+How they got the idea for this story: “I’m not sure where I got the idea for this—I wrote it specifically for the Strange Day Books Eyelands 2018 summer writing competition and wrote it with the theme ‘Luggage’ in mind.”